Andy Russell (businessman): Empact Collaboration Platform

-Russell is the Founder and CEO of the Empact Collaboration Platform and endorsed by the United Nations Secretary General's office for donating the SaaS platform to the 2030 Agenda for Sustainable Development.
+Russell is the founder and CEO of the Empact Collaboration Platform and endorsed by the United Nations Secretary General's office for donating the SaaS platform to the 2030 Agenda for Sustainable Development.
 Empact is also the engine behind AfricaConnekt.org, an online collaboration workplace for young African entrepreneurs to seek resources, mentorship and funding to support their sustainably-focused startup.
 This initiative is housed within the larger pan-African YouthConnect organization, launched in 2012 by Rwandan President Paul Kagame and now rolled out to 14 nations.

-Russell is the Chairman Treat House.
-Russell sits on the board of DMA (Data and Marketing Association), Mt.
+Russell is the chairman of Treat House.
+He serves on the board of DMA (Data and Marketing Association), Mt.
 Sinai Department of Child and Adolescent Psychiatry.
 Russell is also on the Advisory Council for the New York Stem Cell Research Foundation.